Economic Controversies - ECON5380

 The module draws on current and past controversies to give students a critical insight into theoretical and empirical differences of opinion and approach to economics in the real world.
 The curriculum provides an insight into the academic and professional development of the discipline, and provides opportunities to develop a range of highly transferable skills.
 It also lays the foundations to many of the skills required for modules taught at Stage 3.

 Four controversies will be covered each drawn from a range of topics pertinent to the discipline and relevant sub-disciplines.
 Students must study two controversies.

-This module is an elective for all Single and Joint honours programmes in Economics.
+This is an optional module for all Single Honours Economics Programmes and Joint Honours courses

 Method of assessment

 Non-Technical Summary 2 (1000 words) (20%)

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.